acgetchell/mundus-atrox/src/journals/twenty-second.md

 Round 4

 1. Everyone takes 6 HP fire damage.
 I get hit and knocked down. *Viker* gets 21 HP of slashing damage and 10 HP lightning damage.
-2. *CoralKing* moves to the Balor and uses his flurry of blows.
+2. *CoralKing* moves to the Balor and uses his Flurry of Blows.
 He hits once for 5 HP damage.
 3. The darkness disappears from our sight range and *Tasbros* gets 10 HP damage from a flying arrow, but avoids being poisoned.
 4. *Calmul* stands up and moves away from the Balor.
 He misses 2 shots with his musket.
 5. *Avren* casts Thunder Clap and moves to attempt to find *Droki*.